 Nanocellulose is a non-toxic, biodegradable cellulosic nanomaterial.
 It has several noble properties including lightweight, mechanical strength, liquid crystalline phases, and biocompatibility.
-Thus, nanocellulose has many potential applications in automotive, aerospace, food packagining, 3-D printing resins, and others.
+Thus, nanocellulose has many potential applications in automotive, aerospace, food packagining, 3-D printing industries, and others.
 However, current technologies of nanocellulose including cellulose nanocrystals (CNC) and cellulose nanofibrils (CNF) have several drawbacks: high production costs, caustic and toxic processes, and poor adhesion to polymeric materials.

 Please contact us at email@example.com for availability and more information